 2. Calculate Your Expenses

-- Mortgage payments
+- Rent and/or mortgage payments

 - Car payments